pulp-platform/visual_wakeup/README.md

 ```

 ### Hardware
 To run a first simulation of the Wakelet unit, first clone the required hardware dependencies.
-If prompted with different dependency versions to select, refer to the ones already specified in `Bender.lock`.
 From the project root:
 ```bash
 make checkout
 ```
 If you do not have access to the internal repository for the Wakelet ASIC target, you will get a warning from Bender about `wakelet-pd`; this is expected.
+If you change `Bender.yml`, make sure to run first `bender update`.

 Then, generate the compilation script for QuestaSim and execute it:
 ```bash